Mivaweb/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Date-Time.md

 `Returns: DateTime`

-Displays a calendar UI for selecting dates and time, the value saved is a standard dateTime valu
+Displays a calendar UI for selecting dates and time which is saved as a DateTime value.

 ## Data Type Definition Example

 ![Data Type Definition Example](images/Date-Time-With-Time-Data-Type.png)

+The only setting which is presented in the DateTime DataType, is to alter the format of this property.
+Default you have a format like `YYYY-MM-DD HH:mm:ss`, but you can easily change this to something else ( see [MomentJS.com](http://momentjs.com/) for more examples ).

 ## Content Example